 The 12-month curriculum consists of the following components:

-- A pair of required summer courses in quantitative finance and accounting to provide the foundation for financial management, along with workshops to improve “soft” business skills such as writing resumes and cover letters, interviewing, and networking.
+- Required summer courses in finance theory, financial mathmatics, and accounting to provide the foundation for financial management, along with workshops to improve “soft” business skills such as writing resumes and cover letters, interviewing, and networking.

 - A set of required electives that focus on managerial areas in finance.